Consolidated Edison Inc

 Summary

-Consolidated Edison is a premier regulated utility operating a highly entrenched monopoly in the New York market.
-While the company offers exceptional fundamental stability and a rock-solid dividend history, the current valuation around $115 (P/E > 20) offers limited upside and has compressed the yield below 3%.
-Existing shareholders should maintain positions given the strong business quality, but new investors may want to wait for a more attractive entry point.
+Consolidated Edison is a premier regulated utility offering exceptional fundamental stability and a rock-solid dividend history.
+While the attractive P/FFO of 7.81x indicates strong underlying cash flow generation, traditional valuation metrics remain elevated and the yield is relatively low.
+Existing shareholders should maintain positions given the reliability, but new investors may want to monitor for a higher-yielding entry point.

 Sector Context